-Broth made from boiling poultry bones contains collagen and minerals that are good for sore throats; simply add some lemon and honey to make it more palatable if desired.
+Bone broth contains collagen and minerals that are good for sore throats; simply add some lemon and honey to make it more palatable if desired.
 You can also make chicken soup made with lemon juice or lime juice squeezed into it.

 This will provide relief for any sort of infection in the throat area by killing off bacteria with its acidic properties.